 In 1971 the Vermillion Clay County EMS began providing the citizens of Vermillion and Clay County with quality emergency medical care.
 Vermillion Clay county EMS and the Fire Department have always been housed in the same facility and many times crossed staffed.
 In 2014 the two departments merged with the goal of improving services.

 The Vermillion Fire EMS Medical Director is responsible for all medical aspects of pre-hospital patient care.
 The Medical Director has the authority to approve the level of pre-hospital care which may be rendered by each of the departments members, establish and monitor compliance with field performance guidelines and establish and monitor training standards.
-A Full Time Deputy Chief heads the EMS Division and overseas all EMS operational / administrative staff.
+The EMS Division is lead by two Captains that overseas all EMS operational / administrative staff.

 The EMS program is administered through the Vermillion Fire / EMS Department as an EMS Division.
 As a result, all EMS and fire personnel have opportunities to train together in emergency rescue, extrication, and the suppression and confinement of hazardous materials.
 There are 26 dedicated members of the EMS Division ready to serve.